fertavora/playwright-ts/README.md

 The credentials to sign into the app are stored in the environment variables.

+To run the test on GitHub Actions the environment variables are set as repository variables.

 ### faker
-This library is used to set test data dynamicallyto make sure each test run use different text input on different test scenarios.
+This library is used to set test data dynamically to make sure each test run use different text input on different test scenarios.